Skip to main content

 Find Your Program

-The Bachelor of Science in Cybersecurity at SNHU became a validated program of study by the National Security Agency (NSA) in 2023.
+For example, the Bachelor of Science in Cybersecurity at SNHU became a validated program of study by the NSA in 2023.
 As a designated National Center of Academic Excellence in Cyber Defense (CAE-CD), SNHU met the federal government's strict criteria when it comes to excellence in cybersecurity education, said Jonathan Kamyck, a senior associate dean of STEM programs at SNHU.

 You could also start with an online cybersecurity certificate if you want to get a feel for the field and build some important foundations.
 According to Cyberseek, not all cybersecurity-related job descriptions require candidates to hold a degree, so an 18-credit certificate program might just be enough to help you land an entry-level role.

 As a college student, you may have an opportunity to participate in National Cyber League (NCL) competitions and practice solving challenges cybersecurity professionals encounter in their field.
 You may focus on areas such as password cracking, network traffic analysis and web app exploitation, according to NCL.
+These competitions allow you to apply your knowledge hands-on and showcase your skills.
+Recently, SNHU placed 4th out of over 500 colleges participating nationwide in the 2024 NCL competition.

 Gaining hands-on experience in your education and beyond is helpful in the cybersecurity field.
 Many businesses find the skills of a computer or network systems administrator to be attractive, according to BLS.
 And professionals in those roles often need analytical, communication and problem-solving skills, BLS reported.